FAQ

 Where are my files stored?

-If you're using yeetfile.com, your files (which are encrypted on your machine before getting sent to the server) are stored in a private Backblaze B2 bucket.
+If you're using yeetfile.com, your files (which are encrypted on your machine before getting sent to the server) are stored in a private Backblaze B2 bucket (which also has its own layer of encryption enabled).
 File names are encrypted and Backblaze has no way of associating files with YeetFile users.

 Unofficial instances can be configured to store files in Backblaze as well, or locally on the server.